 Also you might be interested in my STEM / STEAM Graphic Organizers.
 These were created to be your one-stop-print-shop and go pages for ANY STEM or STEAM experiment or challenge.
 My issue with anything Stem in my classroom was the chaos and the disappointment at the end when I felt there was literally no educational takeaway.
 These graphic organizers are really great because they make the student, stop, think, plan, and relate.
 There is absolutely value in free play, but there is also value in scaffolding.
 The reflection page is my FAVORITE.
 If you want to see a full preview, or would like to purchase, click here.

 Now Before you roll your eyes at the suggestion of a #classic volcano….
-I think there’s some real learning opportunities here.
-First of all if you teach states of matter, or physical / chemical changes… there is a lesson, an GREAT discussion here.
+I think there are some real learning opportunities here.
+First of all, if you teach states of matter or physical/chemical changes… there is a lesson, a GREAT discussion here.
 Second, this is one of those find the ingredients in your kitchen the day of type of activity.
 Last of all, I feel like you can take this a step further!
 Challenge your students to create or design a mechanism that will add the vinegar to the mixture instead of just dumping the vinegar into the cup by hand and watching the chemical reaction.

 The design process can all be thought out and tested inside with water or something else, then actually put to the test outside in the snow.
 Another thought would be to have the students design a way to get one substance into the other substance without holding the up in their hands. *****I can’t think of a simpler, less messy, less clean-up type of environment to do the #classic Volcano experiment, than in the snow.

 - Click here for more information on the activity

 - Click here for the science behind the “explosion”